worasom/worasom.github.io/README.md

 ## Database<a id='database'></a>:

-- **MongoDB [notebook](https://github.com/worasom/database_projects/blob/master/MongoDB.ipynb)**: Query documents and subdocuments, Counting Documents, Survey Distinct Values with filters, element match operator, Filter with Regular Expressions, Indexes in MongoDB, aggregation
+- **Build a MongoDB Database[notebook](https://github.com/worasom/database_projects/blob/master/MongoDB.ipynb)**: Create a MongoDB database.
+Query documents and subdocuments, Counting Documents, Survey Distinct Values with filters, element match operator, Filter with Regular Expressions, Indexes in MongoDB, aggregation
-- **SQLite [notebook](https://github.com/worasom/database_projects/blob/master/SQL_datascience.ipynb)**: How to setup an SQLite server and populate tables, Insert, delete colums from the tables, Query the table and output as dataframe, Filter query using WHERE, AND, OR, IS NULL, LIKE, Aggregation using GROUP BY, ORDER BY, Create index, Joins
+- **Build a SQLite Database of Air Pollution Data[notebook](https://github.com/worasom/database_projects/blob/master/SQL_datascience.ipynb)**: Setup an SQLite server and populate tables, Insert, delete colums from the tables, Query the table and output as dataframe, Filter query using WHERE, AND, OR, IS NULL, LIKE, Aggregation using GROUP BY, ORDER BY, Create index, Joins

 # Blogs<a id='blogs'></a>